Vegan Food in Zadar 2026: Plant-Based Restaurants & Options

 Book an experience

 Zadar is better for vegan eating than most Dalmatian coast cities.
-It has one dedicated vegan restaurant and a few genuinely vegan-friendly options.
-The challenge is the broader Dalmatian food culture — menus are fish and meat-heavy, and dishes often contain dairy or fish stock without it being flagged.
-All prices in euros (€).
+It has one dedicated vegan restaurant, a few genuinely vegan-friendly options, and a growing awareness of plant-based diets at modern restaurants.
+The challenge remains the broader Dalmatian food culture — menus are fish and meat-heavy, and dishes often contain dairy, butter, or fish stock without it being flagged on the menu.
+All prices in euros (€) and approximate as of 2026.

 Dedicated vegan restaurant